-- By Ty McCormickTy McCormick is an associate editor at Foreign Policy.
-Previously he was a freelance correspondent in Egypt, where he wrote about everything from military trials to revolutionary rap music.
-A 2011 Pulitzer Center grantee, he has written for Newsweek, the New Republic, the International Herald Tribune, and the Los Angeles Times, among others.
-He has also appeared as a commentator on Fox News and American Public Media’s Marketplace Tech.
-He holds a bachelor’s degree from Stanford University and a master’s from the University of Oxford, where he was a Clarendon scholar. , Colum LynchColum Lynch is Foreign Policy's award-winning U.N.-based senior diplomatic reporter.
+- By Ty McCormickTy McCormick is the Africa Editor at Foreign Policy.
+Based in Nairobi, Kenya, he has reported from across much of Africa and the Middle East, including Egypt, Lebanon, Somalia, South Sudan, and the Democratic Republic of Congo.
+In addition to FP, he has written for the New York Times, Washington Post, Los Angeles Times, and National Geographic.
+He was a finalist for the 2015 Kurt Schork Memorial Award for International Journalism.
+Ty received his bachelor’s degree from Stanford University, and a master’s from the University of Oxford, where he was a Clarendon Scholar.
+He received a second master's degree from the Queen's University Belfast as a George J. Mitchell Scholar., Colum LynchColum Lynch is Foreign Policy's award-winning U.N.-based senior diplomatic reporter.
 Lynch previously wrote Foreign Policy's Turtle Bay blog, for which he was awarded the 2011 National Magazine Award for best reporting in digital media.

 After stirring up a firestorm of controversy by announcing his intention to attend the annual meeting of the U.N.
 General Assembly in New York, Sudanese President and accused war criminal Omar al-Bashir may be getting cold feet.
 As recently as Sunday, Bashir confirmed his travel plans, claiming to have booked a flight through Morocco and even a hotel in New York.
 But senior U.N. diplomats are nonetheless beginning to wonder if the accused genocidaire will risk arrest and extradition to the International Criminal Court by setting foot in Manhattan.